Martin Luckie

 Martin Maxwell Fleming Luckie OBE (30 January 1868 – 3 July 1951) was a New Zealand cricketer who played two matches of first-class cricket 29 years apart – one in 1891 and the other in 1920.
 He became a prominent cricket administrator and a city councillor in Wellington.
 He was twice deputy mayor: from 1929 to 1931, and again from 1936 to 1947.

 Biography

 Early life and career

 Luckie was born on 30 January 1868 in Nelson.
 He worked as a barrister and solicitor in Wellington.

 Cricket career

 Luckie played first-class cricket for Wellington in 1891 and 1920.
 He was primarily a left-arm slow bowler.
 He played lower grade cricket when his senior days were over and did not retire from active play until he was 70 years old.
 He later served as President of the Wellington Cricket Association.

-The Wellington City Council named Martin Luckie Park after him which houses playing fields for both cricket and soccer.
+The Wellington City Council named Martin Luckie Park in Berhampore after him, which houses playing fields for both cricket and soccer.